 There are a lot of apps in the Shopify App Store, but you should avoid the urge to install a handful of them.
 While many are free, some have regular monthly fees soon mount up.

 In addition, using multiple apps will slow down your website may load.
 Because each software requires resources to run, you may keep your online store running as smoothly as possible by installing only the needed apps.
-For ideas, you can consider this list of best Shopify SEO apps 2022 collections on the market.
+For ideas, you can consider this list of best Shopify SEO apps on the market.

-Don’t forget that BSS Commerce can design a completely new bespoke app on-demand, as well as enhance existing Shopify apps with new features and functionality or link with a third-party app.
+Don’t forget that BSS Commerce Shopify can design a completely new bespoke app on-demand, as well as enhance existing Shopify apps with new features and functionality or link with a third-party app.
 The Shopify website development team will provide you with precise solutions based on your company’s insights and target audiences.

 With this step in the Shopify SEO checklist, customers may effortlessly shopping experience in your online store.
 A user-friendly navigation menu will look better to Google crawlers and improve the user experience.